Sato-Tate groups of some weight 3 motives: Modular forms and Hecke characters

 Let $K$ be a quadratic imaginary field, $\gM$ an ideal of $K$, and $l\in \N$.
 Let $I_{\gM}$ stand for the group of fractional ideals of $K$ coprime to $\gM$.
-A Hecke character of $K$ of modulo $\gM$ and infinite type $l$ is a homomorphism
+A Hecke character of $K$ of modulus $\gM$ and infinite type $(l,0)$, or simply $l$, is a homomorphism